lookit/lookit-docs/docs/source/community-involvement.rst

 Named after a TV show about mercenaries for hire: “If you have a problem, if no one else can help, and if you can find them, maybe you can hire… the A-Team.”
-For Lookit, this Working Group will work on all of the miscellaneous tasks that are shorter term (so they don’t have their own working group) but totally essential for the development of Lookit.
-Maybe a couple of weeks working on legal and ethical issues to build a knowledge base for getting Lookit access agreement signed.
+For CHS, this Working Group will work on all of the miscellaneous tasks that are shorter term (so they don’t have their own working group) but totally essential for the development of CHS.
+Maybe a couple of weeks working on legal and ethical issues to build a knowledge base for getting CHS access agreement signed.
 And then the next project might be exploring non-monetary compensation for families (certificates? personalized information?).
 All skill sets welcome for a well-balanced group of problem solvers.